Financial-Analysis-and-Fraud-Detection/FraudGuardian/README.md

 * Unstructured Data Complexity: Develop preprocessing techniques to standardize text data, remove noise, and convert unstructured data into structured formats suitable for NLP analysis.

-* Language Variability and Slang: Build domain specific dictionaries and ontologies to ensure accurate interpretation of financial terminology and slang, enhancing language understanding.
+* Language Variability and Slang: Build domain-specific dictionaries and ontologies to ensure accurate interpretation of financial terminology and slang, enhancing language understanding.

 * Contextual Ambiguity: Incorporate context-aware algorithms that analyze surrounding words to